 By Daniel Quin,

-While a lot of work has been done in recent years to try to reduce the stigma associated with a diagnosis of Autism Spectrum Disorder, it does, unfortunately, persist.
+While a lot of work has been done in recent years to try to reduce the stigma associated with a diagnosis of Autism, it does, unfortunately, persist.

 One clue to the reason for this possibly lies in the very name of the condition: the word “disorder” has less than positive connotations.

-When I’m working with a child or adolescent with ASD, one of my goals is to help replace that stigma with a realistic understanding of someone on this spectrum can be; identifying potential strengths that are anything but disorderly.
+When I’m working with a child or adolescent with Autism, one of my goals is to help replace that stigma with a realistic understanding of how someone with Autism can be; identifying potential strengths that are anything but disorderly.

-Someone with ASD will often display superior attention to detail, persistence, and a heightened ability to understand technical information.
+Someone with Autism will often display superior attention to detail, persistence, and a heightened ability to understand technical information.

-And how often are we told that people with ASD lack empathy, or don’t like other people?
+And how often are we told that people with Autism lack empathy, or don’t like other people?
 It’s a widespread negative stereotype.
 And it’s untrue.

-People with ASD may well need to learn to identify and understand social cues, such as body language, emotion, and social norms, all of which tend to come more easily to “neurotypical” people.
+People with Autism may well need to learn to identify and understand social cues, such as body language, emotion, and social norms, all of which tend to come more easily to “neurotypical” people.

 But these skills can be developed.
 In fact, one of the things I find most satisfying about working as a psychologist in this area is seeing how people can adjust and master these skills, overcoming the distress caused when social interactions don’t go as well as planned.